Grünenthal: Apology

 In August 2012, the company issued its first apology in a half-century, saying it regretted the consequences of the drug.
 Harald Stock, Grunenthal's chief executive, said the company had failed to reach out "from person to person" to the victims and their mothers over the past 50 years.
 The company has refused to compensate the Spanish victims of the drug who have sued the company.

 Leprosy treatment

 In 1964, Israeli physician Jacob Sheskin discovered the positive effect of thalidomide in the treatment of leprosy.
-Since the 1970s, Grünenthal has delivered thalidomide tablets to leprosy clinics to assist the fight against leprosy.
+Since the 1970s, Grünenthal has delivered thalidomide tablets to leprosy clinics to cure leprosy.
 The delivery takes place under strict conditions and by virtue of an agreement with the World Health Organization.
 Grünenthal provided thalidomide to more than 1,000 patients with leprosy in the United States until a few months before July, 1986.
 The drug is especially helpful to patients with leprosy in treating an extremely painful allergic reaction of the skin.
 The company discontinued exporting thalidomide because of liability fears.
 A lack of insurance coverage for those requiring the drug was also a problem.